AlysVerse/AlysVerse/README.md

 - 👋 Hi, I’m @AlysVerse
-- 👀 I’m interested in coding using R for research and in gaming.
-I am a newbie.
+- 👀 I’m interested in coding using R for research.
+I'm a novice.
-- 🌱 I’m currently learning R for work but I hope to expand and see if this is a potential career path
+- 🌱 I’m currently learning R for work, but I hope to expand and see if this is a potential career path.
 - 💞️ I’m looking to collaborate on any project that is beginner friendly but I hope to start my own.
 - 📫